ARM-software/arm-trusted-firmware/docs/user-guide.rst

 -  ``HW_ASSISTED_COHERENCY``: On most Arm systems to-date, platform-specific software operations are required for CPUs to enter and exit coherency.
-   However, there exists newer systems where CPUs' entry to and exit from coherency is managed in hardware.
-Such systems require software to only initiate the operations, and the rest is managed in hardware, minimizing active software management.
+   However, newer systems exist where CPUs' entry to and exit from coherency is managed in hardware.
+Such systems require software to only initiate these operations, and the rest is managed in hardware, minimizing active software management.
 In such systems, this boolean option enables TF-A to carry out build and run-time optimizations during boot and power management operations.
    This option defaults to 0 and if it is enabled, then it implies ``WARMBOOT_ENABLE_DCACHE_EARLY`` is also enabled.

+   If this flag is disabled while the platform which TF-A is compiled for includes cores that manage coherency in hardware, then a compilation error is generated.
+This is based on the fact that a system cannot have, at the same time, cores that manage coherency in hardware and cores that don't.
+In other words, a platform cannot have, at the same time, cores that require ``HW_ASSISTED_COHERENCY=1`` and cores that require ``HW_ASSISTED_COHERENCY=0``.

    Note that, when ``HW_ASSISTED_COHERENCY`` is enabled, version 2 of translation library (xlat tables v2) must be used; version 1 of translation